Empowering WebAssembly with Thin Kernel Interfaces: Evaluation of

+We collected a suite of popular Linux applications across various domains that compile using a custom \sysname clang target which is similar to the existing WASI target (Table~\ref{table:wali_compiled}). \difftxt{Every application compiles successfully and \textit{nearly} every one of them executes faithfully without any source code modification.
+The notable exception to faithful execution arises from \textit{runtime traps} caused by failed Wasm \texttt{call\_indirect} signature checks, which occur in C applications that perform function invocation with incompatible function pointer types (e.g. bash), which is actually undefined behavior.
+Interestingly, this outcome reflects a positive aspect of \sysname’s porting process, as it can help expose type safety bugs that may be latent in low-level system software.}

-Surprisingly, our \sysname-enabled LLVM toolchain seamlessly integrates into complex build systems. \sysname binaries registered on Linux systems as a miscellaneous binary format can allow transparent execution of Wasm binaries, allowing many build scripts to be used directly without modification.
-Amusingly, the \textit{bash} build generates and executes intermediate binaries to determine features like pipe size capacity, which run transparently without modification with \sysname\footnote{When bringing up bash on \sysname, we almost didn't notice that \sysname binaries were running as part of its build!}.
-Our toolchain was also used to build the \textit{libuvwasi} implementation and most of the currently supported user-space syscall tests in Linux Test Project~\cite{linux-test-project} that compile with LLVM as well as their corresponding test harnesses which uses complex signalling and shared memory for job control.
+Surprisingly, our \sysname-enabled LLVM toolchain also seamlessly integrates into complex build systems.
+For example, Linux allows registering interpreters for custom binary formats, enabling \sysname \texttt{.wasm} files to be directly executable.
+This allows many build scripts to be used directly without modification\footnote{Amusingly, the \textit{bash} build executes intermediate \sysname binaries to configure certain parameters (e.g. pipe size capacity), which run transparently without modification.
+This is quite common in many complex builds.}.
+The custom interpreter mechanism allowed building the entire \texttt{libuvwasi} implementation unmodified (passing all tests) and many of the currently supported syscall tests in Linux Test Project (LTP)~\cite{linux-test-project} along with their test harnesses, which uses complex signalling and shared memory for job control.